England vs Wales, World Cup 2022: When is it, where is it and how to watch on TV

 When is the match?

-The match between England and Wales takes place at 7pm UK time on Tuesday, November 29 (10pm in Qatar and 2pm EST).
+The match between England and Wales takes place at 7pm (GMT) on Tuesday, November 29 (10pm in Qatar and 2pm EST).

 Where will it take place?